2023 Solar Incentives Guide for Marysville, OH - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand exactly how much money the ITC could save you, speak with your local Marysville solar panel installer.
+To better understand how the ITC could apply to you, get in touch with your local Marysville solar panel installer and request more information.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
-The new Clean Energy Credit is valid until 2035.
-American homeowners can now receive a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
-This credit will then be decreased by a few percentage points every year until the date of expiration.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
+After this, the credit percentage will see a slight decrease annually until the end of the program in 2035.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

-More information about the new Inflation Reduction Act can be found here.
-Your local Marysville solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Marysville solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives